samuel-lucas6/draft-lucas-generalised-committing-aead/draft-lucas-generalised-committing-aead.md

 This construction combines two primitives:

-1. A stream cipher or block cipher.
+1. An unauthenticated stream cipher or block cipher.
-2. A collision resistant keyed hash function or hash function used within HMAC {{!RFC2104}}.
+2. A collision-resistant keyed hash function or collision-resistant hash function used within HMAC {{!RFC2104}}.

+Importantly, the MAC MUST be collision resistant and hash-based.
+This ensures the ciphertext is a commitment of the key and message.

 ## Authenticated Encryption